oceanum/zarrio/examples/README.md

 ### 2. Datamesh Integration Demo (`datamesh_demo.py`)
 A complete example showing how to:
 - Create realistic sample climate data
-- Configure zarrify for datamesh integration
+- Configure zarrio for datamesh integration
 - Write data directly to a datamesh datasource
 - Handle configuration validation
 - Use both API and CLI interfaces

 ### 3. Intelligent Chunking Demo (`consolidated_chunking_demo.py`)
 A comprehensive example showing:
-- How zarrify's intelligent chunking works for different dataset sizes
+- How zarrio's intelligent chunking works for different dataset sizes
 - Performance differences between chunking strategies
 - How to achieve optimal chunk sizes for your data
 - Manual optimization techniques for small datasets